Local-Drug-Lord/The-Holly-Roller-bot-V1/README.md

 ## What Is The Holy Roller?

-The Holy Roller is a general purpose discord bot made and managed by me (Local_Drug_Lord).
-The bot had its first real release on the 17th of january 2024 with added support for more than one server 6 months later with the help of Postgresql.
-This addition of the database is what I've come to call V1 of the bot as i had to more or less redo the whole thing from scratch.
+The Holy Roller is a (to be) general purpose discord bot made and managed by me (Local_Drug_Lord).
+The bot had its first real release on the 17th of january 2024 with added support for more than one server at a time 6 months later with the help of a Postgresql database.
+This addition of the database is what I've come to call V1 of the bot as I had to more or less redo the whole thing from scratch.

 As of recently I've come to the decision to make the code open source, do I recommend using my code?
 No, not at all.
 Why?
 Well where do I start?
 1. It's really shitty code.